Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 20.26.18 UTC
+- WIB: Sabtu, 4 Oktober 2025 21.23.51 UTC
-- WITA: Sabtu, 4 Oktober 2025 21.26.18 UTC
+- WITA: Sabtu, 4 Oktober 2025 22.23.51 UTC
-- WIT: Sabtu, 4 Oktober 2025 22.26.18 UTC
+- WIT: Sabtu, 4 Oktober 2025 23.23.51 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: motivational
+Kategori: nature